nascent-chris/wisec_demo/README.md

 # wisec_demo

-This is a Rust proof of concept demonstration of the security model proposed in the the [security assessment document](tdog_wireless_security_assesment.md).
+This is a Rust proof of concept demonstration of the security model proposed in the the [security recommendations document](tdog_wireless_security_assesment.md).

 To run, first [install rust](https://www.rust-lang.org/tools/install).